chris17453/wl-scp-o-nator/README.md

 To download the corresponding remote file to your local directory, press `Ctrl+D`.
 This will execute the download command and retrieve the file from the specified remote directory.

-### Synchronizing Files
+### Project Operations

-To synchronize files between your local and remote directories, press `Ctrl+S`.
-This will use RSYNC to ensure that only newer files are transferred in both directions.
+#### Upload Project

+To upload the entire project, including all files in the workspace, execute the relevant command from the context menu or command palette.
+Files specified in the `ignore` patterns will be excluded from the upload.

+#### Download Project

+To download the project, the extension will only download files that already exist locally and match the remote versions.
+It will not create new files locally if they don't already exist.
+This ensures that only updates to existing local files are retrieved, respecting the `ignore` patterns.

 ## Troubleshooting